rafalkaron/rafalkaron.github.io/content/_index.md

 ### Hiking

-I find mountain hiking refreshing.
-It also nicely integrates with my passion for photography.
-Luckily, there is an abundance of beautiful mountains to climb and photograph in my area.
+Mountain hiking is refreshing and complements my passion for photography.
+Conveniently, there are plenty of beautiful mountains to explore and photograph in my area.

 ![A photo from Ciemniak](/media/home/ciemniak.jpg)
 ![Bieszczady](/media/home/bieszczady.jpg)